 In addition, the surgeon may assess your general health and take some photographs of you before and after the operation so that you may examine the differences between the two and see how they've changed.
 They may also make marks on your body in the shape of circles and lines to locate the specific spots where the incisions that they will be making will be made.
 If you do this, you might also find it simpler to visualize the finished result.

 For the surgical procedure to go forward, it is conceivable that you may be asked to refrain from using certain medications.
-Before the treatment can even begin, you will almost certainly be put through a battery of diagnostic examinations in the operating room first.
+Before the treatment can even begin, you will first be put through a battery of diagnostic examinations in the operating room.

 The procedure, by itself, does not involve a great deal of complexity.
 To start, you won't feel a thing when a local anesthetic is applied to the region where the procedure will take place.
 When performing liposuction operations, it is common practice to use local anesthetics because these procedures often do not require the creation of significant incisions.
 On the other hand, if your surgeon believes it will be necessary, general anesthesia may be administered throughout the surgery.
 During the procedure